 Even for the most prepared and meticulous students, college can be a bit of a challenge.
-While there is no standardized formula to make it through college, we can offer some proven tips for being successful in a college class academically, socially and professionally.
+While there is no standardized formula to make it through college, we can offer some proven tips for being successful in a college class

-Proven Tips for Success in College Classes
+Proven Tips for Success in academically, socially and professionally.

+College Classes

-1. COME TO
+1. COME TO CLASS.